elastic/cloud-on-k8s/CONTRIBUTING.md

 ### Backports

-New PRs should target the `master` branch, then be backported as necessary.
-The original PR to master should contain labels of the versions it will be backported to.
+New PRs should target the `main` branch, then be backported as necessary.
+The original PR to main should contain labels of the versions it will be backported to.
 The actual backport PR should be labeled `backport`.
 You can use https://github.com/sqren/backport to generate backport PRs easily.
 An example `.backportrc.json` may be:

 ```json
 {